Client Side vs Server side rendering: Which One Should SEO’s Prefer?

 Web development is constantly evolving, and with it, the way websites render content for users.
 Two of the most commonly debated rendering techniques are client-side rendering (CSR) and server-side rendering (SSR).
 Each has its strengths and weaknesses, and knowing which one to choose can significantly impact the performance, SEO, and overall user experience of your website.
+In this article, we will break down what each rendering method is, explore their differences, and help you understand which one might be better for your specific needs.

 What is Client-Side Rendering?